KOOL13/aoi.js-Bot-Template/README.md

 This repository contains everything on how to get started with a new dbd.js bot.
 > You should have dbd.js installed.
 To do this, type `npm install dbd.js` into the terminal.
 (If you are using Glitch or Replit, it should automatically get installed.)

+> Important Note: You should change the package.json file depending on what the latest version of dbd.js and dbdjs.db are.

 # How to Use